DavidReider/codebug/README.md

 This is my first attempt at creating a "blog" website revolving around code!

+Initial version was just a mock up without any backend connection.
+Sanity.IO was added later so slowly integrating real articles.

 So far, I've learned about useState(), components, routing, and much more!

 I am still learning.
 Hopefully, as I learn more concepts, I am able to iterate over this and refine it until it can be a fully fledged blogging website.